 - Button size

 Think about experimenting with other CTAs as well.
-According to a research by Vye Agency, CTA kinds convert as follows:
+According to research by Vye Agency, CTA kinds convert as follows:

 The average CTR for button CTAs is 5.31 percent, whereas the average CTR for text CTAs is 2.06 percent.